Menditect/documentation/docs/definitions/test-application.md

 ## Actions on Test Application

 ### View Test Application
-- To view the Test Applications for a Test Configuration, click Test applications after selecting the respective Test Configuration.
+- To view the Test Applications for a [Test Configuration](test-configuration), click "Test applications" after selecting the respective Test Configuration.

 ### Create Test Application
 Creating a Test Application means linking an [Application environment](application-environment) to a [Test Configuration](test-configuration).
-- First, create or select a [Test Configuration](test-configuration).
+- First, create or select a Test Configuration.
 - Click "*+ Test application*".
 - Select the Mendix [Application](application) that you want to test.
-- Then, select the [Application environment](application-environment) that you want to test on (for non-MendixCloud environments, first create a Custom Environment).
+- Then, select the Application environment that you want to test on (for non-MendixCloud environments, first create a Custom Environment).
 - Enter the details for the Mta Plugin User for the respective environment and optionally test if a connection can be established.
 - Choose "Save".